 Wind power not only addresses the challenges of energy security, climate change and access to energy for all, but it also becomes increasingly cost-competitive.
 As reported by Electricity Markets & Policy Group at Lawrence Berkeley National Laboratory (Berkeley Lab), wind prices are at an all-time low, with newly built wind projects in the U.S averaging around 2¢/kWh thanks to technology advancements and cost reductions across the wind industry .

 Feed-in Tariff as Key Policy

 Stable and long-term policies that reduce investment/business risks are critical for RE deployment.
-The policies should bring confidence and security to project developers and financiers to ensure longer term implementation.
-Based on ASEAN Centre for Energy (ACE)’s study on ASEAN RE policies , comprehensive RE policies that include essential tools such as attractive tariffs and incentives stimulate investment from the private sector.
+The policies should bring confidence and security to project developers and financiers to ensure long-term implementation.
+Based on the ASEAN Centre for Energy (ACE)’s study on ASEAN RE policies , comprehensive RE policies that include essential tools such as attractive tariffs and incentives stimulate investment from the private sector.

 In the early stage of wind power’s deployment when investors and lenders still perceived the technical and financial risks as very high, feed-in tariffs (FiT) attracted enough interests in wind power projects.
 Among the AMS, only the Philippines, Thailand and Vietnam apply FiT for wind power, as shown in the figure below:

 In the Philippines, there was a positive impact on wind power projects when the FiT rules and regulations for RE were promulgated in 2010 and the rates were announced in 2012.
 The impact could be seen in 2014 when the number of wind power projects exceeded the country’s short-term target.
 In the Philippines, the FiT is granted to a project once it is ready for operation.